 Most of us have to sell a house to purchase another one.
 Therefore, we look after each home we own to get maximum sales price when it’s time to sell and move on.

-As we mentioned, a lot of buyers buy to fix up and sell, all to progress up the property ladder.
-And then there are those that renovate houses other than the one they live in.
-Doing up a house isn’t cheap, but it can be very profitable regardless of whether you are selling or leasing the property.
+As we mentioned, many buyers buy to fix up and sell, all to progress up the property ladder.
+And then some renovate houses other than the one they live in.
+Doing up a house isn’t cheap, but it can be very profitable regardless of selling or leasing the property.
 Look at attending local house auctions to get the best deals on the property themselves, and try and learn renovation skills yourself.
-Chances are that you won’t be a trained electrician or plumber, so leave those things to the experts.
+The chances are that you won’t be a trained electrician or plumber, so leave those things to the experts.
 But you can paint, assemble fittings like wardrobes, hang curtain rails and even lay carpet.
-Yes it’s quicker and easier for others to do the job for you, but the more you save, the more profit you make.
-Just remember that all jobs undertaken within the property need to be secure and safe for when you do sell the house.
+Yes, it’s quicker and easier for others to do the job for you, but the more you save, the more profit you make.
+Remember that all jobs undertaken within the property need to be secure and safe for when you sell the house.

 Hold & Release

 This type of property investment is only something you can do if you can afford the time.
-It can be done with a property you have renovated, or with one that you have brought during a dip in the market.
-The idea is that you hold onto a property until the market turns in your favour and then you sell it.
-This can be a risky venture as it can be very easy to misjudge the market, and because there is no guarantee that you will sell it quickly.
-But, if you can be a savvy seller, you could gain a profit without having to put any money into the building.
+It can be done with a property you have renovated or with one that you have brought during a dip in the market.
+The idea is that you hold the property until the market turns in your favour, and then you sell it.
+This is speculative, and it can be straightforward to misjudge the market if you end up needing to sell when house prices are low.